geelen/git-smart/README.md

     0. rebase -p onto the remote
     0. stash pop
     0. update ORIG\_HEAD to be the previous local HEAD, as expected (rebase -p doesn't set ORIG\_HEAD correctly)
-0. Output a summary of what just happened, as well as any new or updated branches that came down with the last fetch.
-0. Output a big, green GIT UP GOOD or red GIT UP BAD, depending on how things went.
+0. Output a big green or red message so, at a glance, you know if things worked or not.

 # Contributing to git-smart